Cerith Wyn Evans: Collaborations

-In 2007, Wyn Evans contributed to Visionaire 53: Sound, a compilation by Visionaire magazine featuring contributions from over 100 artists including Michael Stipe, Malcolm McLaren, Yoko Ono, and Christian Marclay, among others.
+In 2007, Evans contributed to Visionaire 53: Sound, a compilation by Visionaire magazine featuring contributions from over 100 artists including Michael Stipe, Malcolm McLaren, Yoko Ono, and Christian Marclay, among others.
 In 2009 he collaborated with fellow artist-musician Florian Hecker and Thyssen-Bornemisza Art Contemporary on the opera project No night No day at the 53rd Venice Biennale.
-A collaboration with English band Throbbing Gristle titled A=P=P=A=R=I=T=I=O=N was displayed at Tramway, Glasgow in 2009; with the title taken from a poem by the radical 19th-century French writer Stéphane Mallarmé, Throbbing Gristle contributed a multi-channel soundtrack that was played through sixteen hanging Audio Spotlight sound panels that Wyn Evans had incorporated into his chandelier sculpture.
-In 2011, Wyn Evans was featured in Juergen Teller's ad campaign for fashion label Marc Jacobs.
+A collaboration with English band Throbbing Gristle titled A=P=P=A=R=I=T=I=O=N was displayed at Tramway, Glasgow in 2009; with the title taken from a poem by the radical 19th-century French writer Stéphane Mallarmé, Throbbing Gristle contributed a multi-channel soundtrack that was played through sixteen hanging Audio Spotlight sound panels that Evans had incorporated into his chandelier sculpture.
+In 2011, Evans was featured in Juergen Teller's ad campaign for fashion label Marc Jacobs.

 Commissions

-Along with other artists, including Liam Gillick and Thomas Demand, Wyn Evans was commissioned in 2007 to contribute a work of art to the newly opened Lufthansa Aviation Center in Frankfurt.
+Along with other artists, including Liam Gillick and Thomas Demand, Evans was commissioned in 2007 to contribute a work of art to the newly opened Lufthansa Aviation Center in Frankfurt.
 In 2010, he created five Light Columns for the illuminated entry portal of the K&L Gates Center in Pittsburgh, complemented by the neon wall sculpture Mobius Strip at the entry reception desk.
 Commissioned by the Great North Run Cultural Programme in 2011, he unveiled Permit yourself..., a large-scale kinetic sculpture installation composed of double-sided glass panel mirrors, with an excerpt of text cut out of each mobile panel.
 That same year, the artist was commissioned to design a large-scale picture (176 m2) for the season 2011/2012 of the Vienna State Opera as part of the exhibition series "Safety Curtain", conceived by museum in progress.
-In 2017, Wyn Evans was selected to create the Tate Britain Commission.
+In 2017, Evans was selected to create the Tate Britain Commission.
 Displayed in the Duveen Galleries, "Forms in Space…by Light (in Time)" was made from almost 2 km of neon lighting suspended from the ceiling.